 Did you scream at the television the first time you saw that scene?

 Most of us aren’t carrying around wads of bills anymore, but we’re still capable of throwing away chunks of money through carelessness.
-In fact, that’s exactly what happens when you lose receipts—it’s not misplacing an envelope full of cash, but if you’re not able to submit an expense report or provide relevant documentation on your taxes, it’s essentially the same thing.
+In fact, that’s exactly what happens when you lose receipts—it’s not misplacing an envelope full of cash, but if you’re not able to submit an expense report to banking payment receipt systems or provide relevant documentation on your taxes, it’s essentially the same thing.

 Enter Receipt Bank, and a way to get more efficient with your bookkeeping processes.